bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

 update the version number in your checkout's package.json file, then run npm install.

 <!-- theme: info -->
+> #### Note
-> Note: See [Changelog.md](https://github.com/bigcommerce/checkout-sdk-js/blob/master/CHANGELOG.md) for checkout-sdk version information.
+> See the checkout-sdk-js repo's [changelog.md](https://github.com/bigcommerce/checkout-sdk-js/blob/master/CHANGELOG.md) for checkout-sdk version information.

 2. Test the updated SDK.